portertech/chef-irc-snitch/README.md

 ## Usage

-Append the following to your Chef client configs, usually at `/etc/chef/client.rb`
+Append the following to your Chef client configs, usually at `/etc/chef/client.rb` Note that the user must already be joined to the channel for this to work.

     # Notify admins via IRC when a Chef run fails
     require "chef-irc-snitch"